 By day 28 of human development, elongation of the primary heart tube is commonly complete.
 Additional remodeling brings the primordial chambers into the final spatial arrangement.
 Migration of neural crest cells, combined with synthesis and expression of specific molecules by the myocardium into cardiac jelly, induces formation, migration, and proliferation of mesenchymal cells from endocardium forming endocardial cushion tissue.
 The endocardial cushion tissue is crucial for proper fibrous development of atrial and ventricular septa, forming bulbar ridges dividing the outflow tract into right and left sides, and forming the cardiac skeleton of the heart.

 Formation of cardiac chambers

-- The expansions that balloon outward from the ventricular loop, forms the apical components of both the right and left ventricles; initially supporting the circumference of the outflow tract and atrioventricular canal, respectively.
+Both atria and ventricles form by ballooning growth from the primary heart tube.
+Expansions from the primitive atrium balloon to either side of the outflow tract occur to form the primordia of both right and left atrial appendages.
+The enlargement of that balloon outward from the ventricular loop forms the apical components of both the right and left ventricles, initially supporting the circumference of the outflow tract and atrioventricular canal.